netflix-spring-one/presentation-notes/presentation.md

 ---

-# Respond to Application Event when No Longer In Discovery
+# Respond to Application Event when No Longer In Discovery (Taylor)

 * Demo executing REST request to drop an instance from discovery
 * Add to Recommendations: